 A holistic approach to wayfinding

 Across the hospital, spaces have been broken down into smaller more identifiable areas.
 The two main wings remain as a key external visual for the hospital.
-A new central heart to the hospital site is introduced with a five-story infill building between the wings, completing a U shape design that allows efficient connection between all buildings on the campus.
+A new central heart to the hospital site is introduced with a five-story infill building between the wings, completing a U-shaped design that allows efficient connection between all buildings on the campus.
+The infill supports clinical space planning with direct links across floors.
 Patient clinical services have been consolidated on the lower three floors of the building for ease of access while training and research facilities are located on the upper levels.
 The main foyers have been designed to help with orientation, identification, and mapping.
 Wayfinding aids include screen technologies, Bluetooth activated information access points for web-based media content including GPS wayfinding information and audio messages for the visually impaired.
+This consolidation supports healthcare efficiency and clearer clinical adjacencies.